hunter-college-ossd-spr-2020/firefox-addon-activity/team_6.md

 2. What is the purpose of the `LICENSE` file?
 Does it need to be in a repository?

-   The `LICENSE` file contains the license for the project.
-Said license determines what can and can't be done with the project.
+   The `LICENSE` file contains the license for the project and determines what can and can't be done with the project, including distribution, warranties, liability and other legal issues/permissions.

 3. What is the purpose of the `CONTRIBUTING.md` file?

-   The `CONTRIBUTING.md` file shows would-be contributors the types of contributions needed, the specific protocol used for contributing, acceptable forms contributions should have, and how the contribution process works.
-It might include links to coding style guidelines or other documentation that a contributor needs to read before working on the project.
+   The `CONTRIBUTING.md` file shows the specific protocol used in the project for contributing, acceptable forms contributions should have, how the contribution process works, and the types of contributions needed.
+   It might also include links to coding style guidelines or other documentation that a contributor needs to read before working on the project.

 4. Describe one type of contribution to this repository that does not require writing any code.

-   One such repository contribution which fulfills the aforementioned condition would be answering these questions.
+   One such repository contribution would be adding documentation.
+This could be code comments or instructions, a tutorial, or walkthrough.
 In general, creating and editing documentation on GitHub doesn't necessarily require writing code.
-The user simply reviews the Markdown syntax for text styling, creates a new file, edits said file however they like and then commits it to the master branch.
+   The user simply reviews the Markdown syntax for text styling, creates a new file in a fork, edits said file however they like and then after committing it making a pull request to the original repo's master branch.

 5. What is the purpose of the `CODE_OF_CONDUCT.md` document?